 Records: set up taxpayer record: annual claims cases and SA

-With the exception of small occupational pensioner cases, which should be set up and coded on the National Insurance and PAYE Service (NPS), Leicester Claims Office deal with annual claims cases (R40 cases).
+With the exception of small occupational pensioner cases, which should be set up and coded on the National Insurance and PAYE Service (NPS).

 Repayment claims are dealt with under the SA provisions of ‘Process Now, Check Later’.
 Any enquiry into a repayment claim must be made under Schedule 1A TMA1970.
 An incorrect claim form, or failure to notify chargeability, may be dealt with by the Claims Office by means of a Contract Settlement.
 For the foreseeable future, Contract Settlements will remain outside SA.

-If there is no existing tax record and there is a repayment due on taxed investment income to the estate to the date of death, it will be the responsibility of the Leicester Claims Office to deal with the repayment.
+If there is no existing tax record and there is a repayment due on taxed investment income to the estate to the date of death, it will be the responsibility of the processing Office to deal with the repayment.

 If there is no existing tax record and there is liability on investment income to the estate to the date of death, it will be the responsibility of the processing office to deal with.

-If a liability arises during the administration period then this will be dealt with by Nottingham Trust Office.
+If a liability arises during the administration period then this will be dealt with by HMRC PAYE & SA, Cardiff.

 Liability for one year